01. About firmware and hardware versions

 Measured values are transferred to the PC via a virtual serial port.
 If you have not installed a suitable driver for the virtual serial port on the USB, use the free driver provided by the manufacturer of the USB chip used in the analyzer.
 This driver can be downloaded from the Internet at http://www.ftdichip.com/Drivers/VCP.htm.
 The specific driver can be selected from the VCP (virtual com port) category, depending on the PC and operating system used.
 Use the instructions attached with the driver to install it.

-Data transfer must be activated in the analyzer by the option Menu/Preferences/Send Data to USB = On.
+Data transfer must be activated in the analyzer, set Menu/Preferences/Send Data to USB to a non-zero value

 Any terminal emulation utility can be used for data reception; for instance HyperTerminal is sufficient for Microsoft Windows.
 This utility is included in the basic Windows installation.